idewz/bike-vis/README.md

 ### Data

-We use data from Ford Gobike [historical trip data](https://s3.amazonaws.com/fordgobike-data/index.html), but we have modified the original file to make it smaller by extracting stations information into a separate file and replacing categorical fields with corresponding numbers.
+We use data from Ford Gobike [historical trip data](https://s3.amazonaws.com/fordgobike-data/index.html) in 2017, but we have modified the original file to make it smaller by extracting stations information into a separate file and replacing categorical fields with corresponding numbers.

 They are available in [`public/data/ford_gobike/`](public/data/ford_gobike/).